 Note that cycling on the beach can have a negative impact on local plants and wildlife.
 Please ride with care!
 In addition, be respectful with vacationers who also enjoy the beaches.

 Are you interested in exploring the beaches of Gaspésie on a fatbike?
-To be in the loop, visit tourisme-gaspesie.com and plan your trip today! #gaspesie
+To make sure you savour every moment, plan your stay at tourisme-gaspesie.com! #gaspesie

 Many thanks to Vélo Spécialité for suggesting these beach rides.